lucyjcliao/lucyjcliao.github.io/_pages/about.md

 news: false  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
-industry_experience: true # includes a list of work experiences
+work_experience: true # includes a list of work experiences
 social: true  # includes social icons at the bottom of the page
 ---